PPD Master’s ambition and innovation

-Download the PPD course booklet 2015-2016
+Download the PPD course booklet 2023-2024

 First Year - M1:

-The first-year M1 has a strong component of general microeconomics, macroeconomics and quantitative methods: all courses are specifically designed to prepare the students for the analysis of policy issues.
+The first-year M1 has a strong component of general microeconomics, macroeconomics and quantitative methods: all courses are compulsory and specifically designed to prepare the students for the analysis of policy issues.

 Second year - M2: